 It can be really easy to find yourself rushing around behind the bar or throughout the dining room; especially when it gets really busy.
-While it’s true that you need to get your drinks made and delivered in a timely fashion, running around like a chicken with your head cut off is not a good way to get your customers to relax.
+It’s certainly true that you need to get your drinks made and delivered in a timely fashion.
+However, running around like a chicken with your head cut off is not a good way to get your customers to relax.
 On the flip side, seeming too relaxed and disinterested can be equally off-putting.
 To maximize your tips, try to find a happy-medium between the two paces and you will also be rewarded with a less stressful workday.

 Hone Your Skills

-Though you don’t want to shove drinks down the throats of customers that won’t enjoy their flavor, selling them a more expensive version of what they want will benefit both parties.
-Since most people tip based on the total cost of their bill, you will see more tips if it is slightly larger and they are more likely to enjoy themselves more if the drinks are tastier.
-When learning to upsell, you need to make sure you know what you’re talking about or you will look like a used car salesman and turn away customers.
+Obviously, you don’t want to shove drinks down the throats of customers that won’t enjoy their flavor.
+However, selling them a more expensive version of what they want will benefit both parties.
+Typically, most people tip based on the total cost of their bill.
+That’s why bottle service is so profitable and bottle sparklers can increase your tips, too.
+So, you will see more tips if it is slightly larger and they are more likely to enjoy themselves more if the drinks are tastier.
+However, when learning to upsell, you need to make sure you know what you’re talking about.
+Otherwise, you will look like a used car salesman and turn away customers.

-Nobody expects their bartender to show up to work in a three piece suit, but shaving, styling your hair, and wearing a nice shirt can go a long way.
-Most customers aren’t interested in seeing the person making their drink where a wrinkly t-shirt and studies have shown that a bartender or server that looks classier is more likely to receive a larger tip.
+Nobody expects their bartender to show up to work in a three piece suit.
+However, shaving, styling your hair, and wearing a nice shirt can go a long way.
+Most customers aren’t interested in seeing the person making their drink wear a wrinkly t-shirt.
+In fact, studies have shown that a bartender or server that looks classier is more likely to receive a larger tip.

 Ultimately, there’s no sure-fire way to make a person tip more; but you can certainly stack the odds in your favor.
-Some people are cheap and always will be, and some people are generous and can give a great tip under the right conditions.
-Your best bet as a bartender or server is to create the right conditions, hope for the best, and count your wad of cash at the end of the night.
+Some people are cheap and always will be.
+However, some people are generous and can give a great tip under the right conditions.
+Your best bet as a bartender or server is to create the right conditions.
+Then, just hope for the best and count your wad of cash at the end of the night.